Ian Lowery: King Blank, the Ian Lowery Group, solo work, and subsequent bands

 Still contracted to Situation Two, Lowery recorded with a fluid lineup of musicians under the King Blank name.
 Collaborators included Bill Carter of the Screaming Blue Messiahs (on first single "Mouth Off"), Nigel Pulsford (later of Bush, former Folk Devil Jozajtis, Hugh Garrety, and Kevin Rooney.
 After 1988's The Real Dirt album and an appearance on Snub TV, Lowery adopted the name 'The Ian Lowery Group' for future work, releasing the album King Blank to * the Ian Lowery Group in 1989, preceded by the single "Need", which was described by Penny Kiley of the Liverpool Echo as "Demanding and dirty, loud, simple and repetitive.
 Four minutes long and not a superfluous second."

 With his Situation Two contract ending in 1990, Lowery subsequently recorded as a solo artist, releasing the single "Time is Gone" in 1992.

-In 1992, Lowery relocated to Edinburgh and teamed up with local musicians to form Drug of Choice, the band releasing the album Cooler in 1993.Dan, Jen (2017) "Ian Lowery (1956 – 2001) – Singer, Songwriter, Musician, and Producer", Rebel Noise, 23 August 2017.
-Retrieved 31 January 2021 While in Edinburgh he also produced recordings by other bands and continued to write poetry.
+In 1992, Lowery relocated to Edinburgh and teamed up with local musicians to form Drug of Choice, the band releasing the album Cooler in 1993.
+While in Edinburgh he also produced recordings by other bands and continued to write poetry.

 Relocating to London in 1994, Lowery formed Blacklist, later to become Memory Zero.
 He went on to form SquareJohn in 1998 with two female violinists and in 2001 formed SlumRich along with Jim Ledbetter (drums), Nicky Green (guitar), and Joe Griephan (bass).